orkan/wp-base/README.md

 define( 'ORK_ASSET_MINIFY_CSS', true );
 define( 'ORK_ASSET_MINIFY_JS', true );
 ```
-Another way to rebuild assets is by using a Composer script command: `composer run rebuildMyPluginAssets` described in next section.
+Another way to rebuild assets is by using a Composer script command: `composer run rebuildOrkWpBaseAssets` described in next section.

 ## Composer:
 Composer is required to install this plugin and all its dependencies and also to support autoloading class files.